projectPythonator/primeCompression/README.md

-TODO fix docs in files
+TODO touch up function docs in files
+TODO add comments to namespace variables and source file namespace scoped functions
 TODO Complete todos in files
-TODO Fix make file so program can work
+TODO Put the program together so it works
-TODO create or find way to nicely handle cli
+TODO create or find way to nicely handle cli wip going okay for now
-TODO fix a few file name bugs
 TODO profile best layout for some files
 TODO check if loop unrolling i worth with profiling
 Updates: Scope change listed in last commit now this project is just handling list of primes either from file or from stdin.

 CURRENT_STATE
 need to get IO hooked up and a few more things in place
 with how i programmed it we should be able to drop a few different multi thread versions to test the best one
-No longer need the move data files I think.
+No longer need the move data files.
+Need to find which files could use classes.

 CURRENT USAGE
 None yet doesn't work as a program but will fix the make file